+Show the latest credentials data.

-Interactive device image: Click the buttons in the image to simulate real key presses.
-This allows you to try out configurations or troubleshoot the hardware without having physical access to the device.Latest credentials credentials that were last registered. • Reverse UID: Invert the byte order of the UID. • Revert UID: Revert the byte order of the UID back to the original order. • Copy to clipboard: Copy the UID.
-Check credentials • Enter a UID or a PIN and submit to check the credentials.
+- Reverse UID: Invert the byte order of the UID. - Revert UID: Revert the byte order of the UID back to the original order. - Copy to clipboard: Copy the UID.

+Check credentials : Enter a UID or a PIN and submit to check the credentials.
 The system will respond in the same way as if you used the credentials at the device.
 If both UID and PIN is required, start by entering the UID.